Introduction to Cloud Computing

 Infrastructure and workloads

-Cloud computing infrastructure consists of the hardware and software that make up the data centers of cloud service providers.
-These data centers are distributed around the world and are designed to handle massive, diversified workloads.
-Users access resources via web interfaces or APIs, enabling companies to process, store and retrieve data on a massive scale without having to manage the physical infrastructure.
+Cloud computing infrastructure consists of hardware and software that make up cloud service providers' data centers.
+These data centers are located around the world and are designed to handle massive and diverse workloads.
+Users access resources through web interfaces or APIs, allowing businesses to process, store, and retrieve data at scale without having to manage physical infrastructure.

 SaaS and cloud-dev platforms

-SaaS platforms offer software applications as a service, accessible via the web browser without the need for downloads or installations.
-Cloud development platforms (cloud-dev) enable developers to create, test and deploy their applications in the cloud environment, taking advantage of the elasticity and distribution of resources.
-These platforms can also offer additional services such as databases, artificial intelligence services or data analysis tools.
+SaaS platforms offer software applications as a service, accessible via a web browser without requiring downloads or installations.
+Cloud development platforms (cloud-dev) allow developers to create, test, and deploy their applications in the cloud environment, taking advantage of the elasticity and distribution of resources.
+These platforms can also offer additional services such as databases, artificial intelligence services, or data analysis tools.

 Underlying technologies

-Key cloud computing technologies include virtualization, for creating virtual versions of computers and other computing resources, distributed storage, for managing data across multiple storage locations, and software-defined networking (SDN), which facilitates the automatic management and optimization of network resources.
-Together, these technologies provide the basis for a flexible, scalable and highly available cloud environment.
+Key cloud computing technologies include virtualization, which allows the creation of virtual versions of computers and other computing resources; distributed storage, which manages data across multiple storage locations; and software-defined networking (SDN), which facilitates the automatic management and optimization of network resources.
+Together, these technologies provide the foundation for a flexible, scalable, and highly available cloud environment.

 Advantages of Cloud Computing